Kilo-Loco/drafts/amplify-multi-auth-android/README.md

 $ amplify push -y
 ```

-Lastly, to ensure that a `Post` model has been generated in Swift and added to your project, run the following:
+Lastly, to ensure that a `Post` model has been generated in Kotlin and added to your project, run the following:

 ```bash
 $ amplify codegen models